cloudinary-community/next-cloudinary/README.md

 * Drop-in Upload Widget
 * ...all at scale with Cloudinary

-> 🚨 EXPERIMENTAL: while this should be working pretty well, it's consider experimental, so use at your own risk!

 **This plugin is not officially supported by Cloudinary.**

 ## ⚡️ Getting Started